apache/whimsy/MACOSX.md

 Edit `/etc/apache2/httpd.conf` using sudo and your favorite text editor.
 Locate the first line that says `Require all granted`.
-This should be around line 263.
-Replace that line with the following three lines:
+This should be around line 263 at the end of the section `Directory "/Library/WebServer/Documents"` or similar Replace that line with the following four lines:

 ```
 <RequireAny>